Celebrate the glorious citrus season with this sunny Orange Margarita. This tangy cocktail is super easy to make with just a few ingredients!

 All you need is freshly squeezed orange juice, a bit of fresh lime juice, tequila, Cointreau – and a touch of simple syrup if you’re wanting a little sweetness.
 I prefer to drink margaritas from a salt-rimmed glass, but that’s entirely up to you.

 If you can’t find Cara Cara oranges, blood oranges would be a great substitute in this drink recipe.
+Naval oranges are beautiful, too!

-When we have friends and family over for carnitas or grilled margarita shrimp, I like to stir together the margarita ingredients a few hours beforehand and let it chill altogether in the fridge.
+When we have friends and family over for carnitas or margarita grilled shrimp, I like to stir together the margarita ingredients a few hours beforehand and let it chill altogether in the fridge.
 I prep the salt-rimmed glasses, set them aside.
 So when guests arrive, all I have to do is fill glasses with ice and divide out the pre-made margarita mixture.

 Here’s to this beautiful season of citrus.
 Enjoy!

 Like this orange margarita?
-Pin it!
+Save it to Pinterest!

 from a farmgirl's dabbles